starknet-io/starknet.js/www/versioned_docs/version-5.24.3/guides/what_s_starknet.js.md

   - [Starknet mainnet](https://starkscan.co) (Layer 2 of [Ethereum network](https://etherscan.io/) ).
   - [Starknet testnet](https://testnet.starkscan.co/) (Layer 2 of [Goerli network](https://goerli.etherscan.io/) (testnet of Ethereum)).
-  - [Starknet-devnet](https://shard-labs.github.io/starknet-devnet/docs/intro) (your local Starknet network, for developers).
+  - [Starknet-devnet](https://github.com/0xSpaceShard/starknet-devnet-rs) (your local Starknet network, for developers).

   and also to some more specific solutions:

   - private customized version of Starknet.
   - local Starknet node (connected to mainnet or testnet).

 > Understand what is Starknet and how it works is necessary.
 Then, you can learn how to interact with it using Starknet.js.
-So, at this stage, you should be aware of the content of the [Starknet official doc](https://docs.starknet.io/documentation/) and [the Starknet Book](https://book.starknet.io/).
+So, at this stage, you should be aware of the content of the [Starknet official doc](https://docs.starknet.io).

 - Only the `Provider` object is talking directly to the network - your DAPP will talk mainly to `Account` and `Contract` objects.
 You will define with the `Provider` with which network you want to work.
 You can ask the Provider for some low-level data of the network (block, timestamp, ...).
 - `Signer` and `Utils` objects contain many useful functions for interaction with Starknet.js.